kennycason/kennycason/posts/2016-04-04-wordpress-hack-fix-google-redirects-to-spam.markdown

 At this point I've also broken the attack file into three parts:

-1. This part is an admin section which deals with updating the spam urls to redirect to.
+1. The admin section which deals with updating the spam urls to redirect to.
 Further investigation shows how the attack script guarantees that a url uniquely maps to a spam site.
 I'm assuming this is so that it raises less suspicion to bots and search engines.
 2. The actual content-delivery logic.
 I call it content-delivery because depending on where the visitor comes from, they will get different content.
 Search engines, Mobile, and Bots all get different treatment.
 Using lookups within the `$curx` directory. `$curx` is simply `.` + `md5` of the host, and it lives in the root directory of the Wordpress installation.
 3. Deal with a missing `$curx` directory.
 A quick scan seems to reveal that the script first fetches the originally intended page, loads a list of links from the file `.fff.sess`, shuffles the links, replace links in the loaded webpage with spam links, then serves the content.
 This seems to be the scripts last-ditch effort to spam viewers in the event you delete the `$curx` directory.
 Unfortunately, my friend's blog did not have the `.fff.sess` file so I could not open it up to examine.